fiscafusca/cloud_simulator/README.md

 https://giorgiafiscaletti2@bitbucket.org/giorgiafiscaletti2/giorgia_fiscaletti_hw1.git
 ```
 - Import the sbt project (a log window will appear on the bottom right of the screen) keeping the default settings
-- Go in /Giorgia_Fiscaletti_hw1/src/main/scala/com/gfisca2 and select the simulation to run
+- Go in /Giorgia_Fiscaletti_hw1/src/main/scala/com/gfisca2 and run SimulationPolicy.scala
+- You will be asked to make a choice between the different configuration files to run the desired simulation: type the number corresponding to the chosen simulation (i.e. type 1.1 for the simulation corresponding to "# of single-core VMs ≥ # of dual-core VMs & # of single-core cloudlets ≥ # of dual-core cloudlets without the scheduling policy")

 ### SBT CLI